- Remove the Top End

-I clean the threads with a wire wheel.
-I inspect the threads on the stud for any damage using a magnifying glass.
+I clean the threads on the stud with a wire wheel and inspect the threads for any damage using a magnifying glass.
 They are intact and show no sign of damage and I can easily spin an M10 nut on the threads.
 If there is thread damage, you need to get a new cylinder stud since you don’t want a damaged thread to fail under stress or to damage the Heli-Coil insert.

 How To Use The Northwoods Jig

 I shot a short video of how to use the jig to repair the damaged threads in the engine block.